Strike past tense

 • We believe he will strike again (Present Simple)

-Along with strike, words are popular get up and wake up.
+Along with strike, words are popular get up and rise.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.